decarbonization/PlayerKit/README.markdown

 #Introduction

 PlayerKit is a small framework that provides a solid, extendable playback engine for audio players.
+It is used by the <a href="http://github.com/decarbonization/Player">Player</a> application.

 #License

-Player is released under the terms of the MIT license.
+PlayerKit is released under the terms of the MIT license.

     Copyright (c) 2007-2010 Peter MacWhinnie